Conservatree

 At Conservatree and in her subsequent position as Director of the Buy Recycled Campaign at Californians Against Waste Foundation, she was highly influential in the national debates on requirements for recycled content, definitions, standards, measurement, and labeling, which eventually led to a national consensus on requirements for postconsumer content.

 When Ms. Kinsella opened her own consulting company in 1994, Conservatree hired her to write and edit its new Greenline newsletter about environmentally sound papers.
-When Conservatree closed as a company in 1997, she established a nonprofit organization to continue its education and advocacy mission.
+When Conservatree closed as a company in 1997, she established Conservatree as a nonprofit organization to continue its education and advocacy mission.

 Ms. Kinsella is a member of TAPPI, the California Resource Recovery Association and the Northern California Recycling Association.
 She has served on the Executive Committee of the Board of Directors for the National Recycling Coalition, the Advisory Boards for the Recycled Products Guide and Recycled Paper News, the Scientific Advisory Board for Scientific Certification Systems, and as a member of the ASTM D06.40 committee and the Paper Definitions Working Group.